 Project Activities Estimated Duration Number of Trucks and Vehicles Mobilization 4 months During a maximum work week, there would be approximately 80 workers and 30 delivery truck trips to and from the work site.
-Phase 1 Construction including Functional Testing ^a 19 months of construction, including functional testing For construction activities, during a maximum work week, there would be approximately 168 workers, 115 delivery truck trips to and from the work site, and 560 worker vehicle trips to and from the work site per week. ^b For functional testing, there would be 12 additional vehicles (4 technicians, 4 instrumentation specialists, 4 engineers).
-Start-up and operation and maintenance of NTH IRZ ^b 12 months for start-up 30 years for operation and maintenance For operation and maintenance activities under worst case scenario (i.e., including future provisional wells and contingent systems), on a peak day there would be approximately 24 vehicles and 20 trucks.
+Phase 1 Construction including Functional Testing a 19 months of construction, including functional testing For construction activities, during a maximum work week, there would be approximately 168 workers, 115 delivery truck trips to and from the work site, and 560 worker vehicle trips to and from the work site per week. b For functional testing, there would be 12 additional vehicles (4 technicians, 4 instrumentation specialists, 4 engineers).
+Start-up and operation and maintenance of NTH IRZ b 12 months for start-up 30 years for operation and maintenance For operation and maintenance activities under worst case scenario (i.e., including future provisional wells and contingent systems), on a peak day there would be approximately 24 vehicles and 20 trucks.
 For start-up, on a peak day there would be approximately 2 or 3 additional vehicles (1 operator, 1 or 2 engineers).
-Phase 2 Construction 12 months of construction, including functional testing For construction activities, during a maximum work week, there would be approximately 181 workers, 105 delivery truck trips to and from the work site, and 603 worker vehicle trips to and from the work site per week.
-For functional testing, there would be 12 additional vehicles (4 technicians, 4 instrumentation specialists, 4 engineers).
+Phase 2 Construction 12 months of construction, including functional testing For construction activities, during a maximum work week, there would be approximately 181 workers, 105 delivery truck trips to and from the work site, and 603 worker vehicle trips to and from the work site per week. b For functional testing, there would be 12 additional vehicles (4 technicians, 4 instrumentation specialists, 4 engineers).
 Start-up and operation and maintenance of remaining system 12 months for start-up 30 years for operation and maintenance For operation and maintenance activities under worst case scenario (i.e., including future provisional wells and contingent systems), on a peak day there would be approximately 24 vehicles and 20 trucks.
 For start-up, on a peak day there would be approximately 2 or 3 additional vehicles (1 operator, 1 or 2 engineers).
-Potential off-site wastewater disposal ^c 4 events Assuming a 6,000-gallon truck hauling 15 million gallons would require 2,500 trucks resulting in 5,000 truck trips to and from the site.
+Potential off-site wastewater disposal c 4 events Assuming a 6,000-gallon truck hauling 15 million gallons would require 2,500 trucks resulting in 5,000 truck trips to and from the site.
 Contingent Freshwater Treatment System Up to 11 weeks Construction crew vehicle trips would be 310; CM/monitors vehicle trips would be 130.
 Decommissioning and Removal of IM-3 Facility 15 months For IM-3 Facility decommissioning activities, during a maximum work week, there would be approximately 33 workers, 25 delivery truck trips to and from the work site and 117 worker vehicle trips to and from the work site per week.
 Decommissioning and Removal of Remedy 12 months For remedy decommissioning activities, during a maximum work week, there would be approximately 69 workers, 75 delivery truck trips to and from the work site and 240 worker vehicle trips to and from the work site.

-Daily trips per vehicle: 1 morning, 1 lunch, 1 back from lunch, 1 p.m.
-Assumed number of equipment/materials deliveries per day

-IDW Management soil transfer trips per day
+NOTES: a These Project phases are illustrated in the Final Remedy Design (CH2M Hill 2015a), Figure ES-2. b Basis for vehicle trip counts: Daily trips per vehicle: 1 morning, 1 lunch, 1 back from lunch, 1 p.m.
+2 daily round trips per car Assumed number of equipment/materials deliveries per day 1 daily round trips per site IDW Management soil transfer trips per day 2 daily round trips per crew c See Section 3.6.2.6 for discussion of potential need for this activity. section 2.6 for discussion of potential need for this activity.